 “That's not what telemetry reported.”
 Bellows said, “We have you reaching Mach 7.66 and there was no indication of engine failure.
-You plane vanished and reappeared five hundred miles outside the test range where it crashed.
-We lost visual on you and the chase planes saw wreckage after you were picked up.
+Your plane vanished and reappeared five hundred miles outside the test range where it crashed.
+We lost a visual of you and the chase planes saw wreckage after you were picked up.
 Reports on the black box indicated you ejected.”

-“Doctor there was an malfunction.”
+“Doctor there was a malfunction.”
 Tom shot back, “I can stake my reputation on it and I was there.
-I had no choice to eject or die when it crashed.”
+I had no choice but to eject or die when it crashed.”

 “That's not what we saw, but you were missing for over two days that might account for something until we found you.”

 Tom gasped at the thought.